-- To impart knowledge about various sensors in multidisciplinary engineering domain - To familiarize students with different applications and its material handling technology - To understand the concept of sensing circuits and its static and dynamic characteristics b.
-Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+- To impart knowledge about various sensors in multidisciplinary engineering domain - To familiarize students with different applications and its material handling technology - To understand the concept of sensing circuits and its static and dynamic characteristics

-c.
-Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

-d.
-Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.

-e.
-Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.

-m.
-Identify suitable sensors and design signal conditioning circuits to measure physical parameters for industrial applications n.
-Design, develop and realize advanced control schemes in different platforms such as microcontroller, PLC, SCADA, DCS and other modern controllers for next level of automation
+- a.
+Apply the knowledge of mathematics, science, and engineering fundamentals to the solution of engineering problems. - b.
+Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - c.
+Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - d.
+Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions. - e.
+Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations. - m.
+Identify suitable sensors and design signal conditioning circuits to measure physical parameters for industrial applications - n.
+Design, develop and realize advanced control schemes in different platforms such as microcontroller, PLC, SCADA, DCS and other modern controllers for next level of automation different types of sensor

 - 1. Summarize the static and dynamic characteristics of measuring instruments - 2.
 Compare the characteristics and working principles of Resistance, Inductance and Capacitance type sensors - 3.
-Construct the interfacing and signal conditioning circuit for measurement system using different types of sensor - 4.
-Analyze and select the suitable sensor for different industrial applications - 5.
+Construct the interfacing and signal conditioning circuit for measurement system using

+- 4. Analyze and select the suitable sensor for different industrial applications - 5.
 Integrate the modern technologies and smart materials to design various sensors